 Over a Century on Steamboat Slough

-The historic town of Skamokawa, with a population of about 500, was one of the largest towns in Washington in the late 19th Century.
+The historic town of Skamokawa, with a population of about 500, was one of the larger towns along the lower Columbia River in the late 19th Century.
 Skamokawa prospered in its ideal location on two waterways: a Columbia River slough with a good site for a steamboat landing, and a creek flowing into the Columbia to move logs from the inland forests to the waterfront mills.
 This picture of houses on Skamokawa Creek illustrates the town’s dependence on the water; most buildings face the water and have a dock (as well as a wooden walkway to an outhouse in back).
 In the middle of the photograph a steamboat stack shows above the buildings at the Skamokawa dock on Steamboat Slough.
 The main channel of the Columbia River is at the upper right.

 Steamboats landed daily at Skamokawa dock on runs between Portland and Astoria when the Columbia River was the only highway.
 Fire consumed the original Silverman's Emporium building shown here.

 Immediately, construction started on a bigger building for the Emporium, as well as warehouse space and an auditorium/dance hall for the enjoyment of the residents of the timber and fishing boomtown.
 The photograph below shows a later stage of construction.

 Silverman’s Emporium operated in this building from its completion in 1911 into the 1930s.

 A picture from 1913 shows a steamboat at the landing.

 Then in 1933, a state highway was completed to link all the communities along the lower Columbia River from the Pacific coast to the southwest Washington inland.
 Highway travel and transportation doomed the slow and inefficient steamboats, and doom came fast.
 The last steamboat left the Skamokawa dock in 1935, and the river-dependent economy collapsed.